Enterprising Investor

 Yoshimasa Satoh, CFA

-Yoshimasa Satoh, CFA, is a director at Nasdaq.
-He also sits on the board of CFA Society Japan and is a regular member of CFA Society Sydney.
-He has been in charge of multi-asset portfolio management, trading, technology, and data science research and development throughout his career.
-Previously, he served as a portfolio manager of quantitative investment strategies at Goldman Sachs Asset Management and other companies.
-He started his career at Nomura Research Institute, where he led Nomura Securities’ equity trading technology team.
-He earned the CFA Institute Certificate in ESG Investing and holds a bachelor’s and master’s degree of engineering from the University of Tsukuba.
+Yoshimasa Satoh, CFA, is head of Business Operations at IG Securities Limited in Japan.
+He supports the head of Japan at IG Group and the representative director and CEO at IG Securities with the development and implementation of initiatives to improve business performances.
+He deputizes for the CEO, head of Japan as and when needed.
+Satoh sat on the board of CFA Society Japan from October 2018 to October 2022 and played a role as secretary officer during his tenure.
+He has overseen global multi-asset portfolio management, trading, and research and development of technology and data science solutions throughout his career.
+Previously, Satoh served as a portfolio manager of Quantitative Investment Strategies at Goldman Sachs Asset Management.
+He also worked for Bloomberg and Nasdaq, respectively, and assumed an Asia Pacific client coverage role.
+He started his career at Nomura Research Institute, where he led Nomura Securities’ equity trading and portfolio management technology teams.
+Satoh earned the CFA Institute Certificate in ESG Investing and holds a bachelor’s degree and a master’s degree in engineering from the University of Tsukuba.

 Leave a Reply